David Haussler: Career and research

 As a collaborator on the international Human Genome Project, his team, featuring programming work by graduate student Jim Kent, computationally assembled the first draft of the human genome and posted it on the Internet on July 7, 2000.
 Following this, his team developed the UCSC Genome Browser, a web-based tool that is used extensively in biomedical research and serves as the platform for several large-scale genomics projects.
-These include the National Human Genome Research Institute (NHGRI)'s ENCODE project to use omics methods to explore the function of every base in the human genome (for which UCSC served as the Data Coordination Center), NIH's Mammalian Gene Collection, NHGRI's 1000 genomes project to explore human genetic variation, the Human Pangenome Reference Consortium to replace the single reference human genome with a collection of genomes from around the world, and the National Cancer Institute (NCI) Cancer Genome Atlas project to explore the genomic changes in cancer.
+This and related platforms, including the UCSC Cell Browser and the UCSC Cancer Genomics Browser (now called the Xena Browser) have been used extensively in a number of large omics projects, including the National Human Genome Research Institute (NHGRI)'s ENCODE project to explore the function of every base in the human genome, NIH's Mammalian Gene Collection, NHGRI's 1000 genomes project to explore human genetic variation, the Human Pangenome Reference Consortium to replace the single reference human genome with a collection of genomes from around the world, the National Cancer Institute (NCI) Cancer Genome Atlas project to explore the genomic changes in cancer, and the National Institute of Mental Health's SSPsyGene consortium to explore genotypes and phenotypes of neurodevelopment and psychiatric disorders.

 His group's informatics work on cancer genomics, including the UCSC Cancer Genomics Browser, provides a complete analysis pipeline from raw DNA reads through the detection and interpretation of mutations and altered gene expression in tumor samples.
 His group collaborates with researchers at medical centers nationally, including members of the Stand Up To Cancer "Dream Teams" and the Cancer Genome Atlas, to discover molecular causes of cancer and develop a new personalized, genomics-based approach to cancer treatment.

-Haussler is one of eight organizing committee members of the Global Alliance for Genomic and Clinical Data Sharing, along with David Altshuler from the Broad Institute of Harvard and MIT; Peter Goodhand and Thomas Hudson from the Ontario Institute for Cancer Research; Brad Margus from the A-T Children's Project; Elizabeth Nabel from Brigham and Women's Hospital; Charles Sawyers from Memorial Sloan-Kettering; and Michael Stratton from Wellcome Trust Sanger Institute.
+Haussler is one of eight organizing committee members of the Global Alliance for Genomics and Health (GA4GH), an organization that continues to set standards for sharing genomic data today.
+Haussler served as founding vice-chair of the GA4GH steering committee in 2013, alongside fellow founding committee members David Altshuler from the Broad Institute of Harvard and MIT; Peter Goodhand and Thomas Hudson from the Ontario Institute for Cancer Research; Brad Margus from the A-T Children's Project; Elizabeth Nabel from Brigham and Women's Hospital; Charles Sawyers from Memorial Sloan-Kettering; and Michael Stratton from Wellcome Trust Sanger Institute.

 He co-founded the Genome 10K Project (now superseded by the Vertebrate Genomes Project) to assemble a genomic zoo—a collection of DNA sequences representing the genomes of 10,000 vertebrate species—to capture genetic diversity as a resource for the life sciences and for worldwide conservation efforts.

+His current research focuses on cerebral organoids.
+He is a member of the Braingeneers, an interdisciplinary research group from UC Santa Cruz, UC San Francisco, UC Berkeley, and Washington University in St. Louis that grows and studies brain organoids to better understand how human neural circuits form and adapt to experience, and how gene variants predispose individuals to neurodevelopmental and neuropsychiatric disease.